guilhermehas/agda-linear-algebra/main.typ

 The library append $A$ and $b$ in that way:
 $ A|b = mat(1,0,1; 1,1,3)  $
-And solves the Gauss Elimination by subtracting the second line from the first one.
+Performing the first step of the Gauss Elimination by subtracting the second line from the first one.
 So the new system of equations becomes:
-$ A|b = mat(1,0,1; 0,1,2) $
+$ A'|b' = mat(1,0,1; 0,1,2) $

-After normalizing $A$, the library can find the solution of the linear system of equations.
+After normalizing $A$, the library reads of the solution of the linear system of equations as the vector $vec(1, 2)$.

 == Vector Space
-After each step of the Gaussian elimination, the vector space of the rows of $$ A|b $$ is preserved.
+After each step of the Gaussian elimination, the span of the rows of $A|b$ is preserved.
 That means that:
-$ forall v, (exists u , upright(A|b) dot u = v) <-> (exists u, A|b dot u = v) $
+$ forall v, (exists u , A|b dot u = v) <-> (exists u', A'|b' dot u' = v) $

 With that property, it is possible to prove that the solution of the normalized matrix is the same of the original matrix.
-It is necessary to have both sides of the implication because it is also necessary to prove that all the solutions of the original matrix is also a solution to the new matrix.
+It is necessary to have both sides of the implication because it is also necessary to prove that all the solutions of the original matrix are also solutions to the new matrix.

 #set math.mat(augment: {})

 = Data types

 == Vectors and Matrixes
+// TODO: explain other types of defining matrix
-Most of the code base is done using functional vectors and functional matrixes.
+Most of the code base is done using functional vectors and functional matrices.
-Vectors are defined as a function $ "Fin" n -> A $
-And matrixes are defined as *Vector (Vector A n) m*.
+                                   // TODO: A should have the same font on both sides The type of Vectors is defined as $ "Vector A n" = "Fin n" -> A $ The type of matrices is: $ "Matrix A n m" = "Vector (Vector A n) m" $ where *n* is the number of rows and *m* is the number of columns.

+// TODO: Use this paragraph later for discussion, add a forward point here
-Using the functional definition instead of the conventional data-typed definition helps with index manipulation.
+// Using the functional definition instead of the conventional data-typed definition helps with index manipulation.
-However, it isn't good most of the time.
+// However, it isn't good most of the time.
-For example, type inference works better when using data-typed definitions.
+// For example, type inference works better when using data-typed definitions.

-== Algebra
+== Underlying scalars
-The algebra used is the same as Agda Standard Library.
+In Gaussian elimination, the elements of the matrices are fields defined in the Agda Standard Library.
-For the definitions, they use setoids instead of equalities.
+As in the standard library field definition, we use setoids for handling equalities.
+// TODO: Use this paragraph later for discussion, add a forward point here
-In this library, it is necessary because vectors and matrixes are defined in a functional way.
+// In this library, it is necessary because vectors and matrixes are defined in a functional way.
-However, if it is defined in the data way, setoids would just increase the complexity without any gains.
+// However, if it is defined in the data way, setoids would just increase the complexity without any gains.

 == Vector Space
+The implementation of the vector space uses Left Module.
+Each row of the matrix is an element of Left Module.

+== Vector Space span relation
 In the library, there is the vector space relation which means that two lists of vectors have the same vector space.
-Each element of the list of vectors is a Left Module.

 Two lists of vectors have the same vector space if both of them can reach the same element.

 == Vector Space sub-relation